Twins vs. Orioles Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- The Twins will hand the ball to Bailey Ober (5-4) for his 14th start of the season.
+- The Twins will send Sonny Gray (4-2) to the mound for his 18th start this season.

-- If he completes six or more innings with three or fewer earned runs allowed, he'll earn his fifth consecutive quality start.

-- Ober has pitched five or more innings in 13 straight games and will look to extend that streak.

 |Opponent